Upholding high standards of integrity in everything we do is at the core of the

 If you have an immediate concern for your safety you should call 911.
 If you have a concern but it is not an emergency, you should call the ASU Police Department non-emergency phone number at 480-965-3456 and they can help determine the best course of action.
 Additionally, for non-emergency situations you may call and consult with the Academic Integrity Officer 480-965-9344.
 Finally, instructors are encouraged to contact the employee assistance office when/if there is a need to utilize ASU’s free counseling services https://cfo.asu.edu/counseling-consultations

-What should I put in my syllabus about academic integrity?
+What should I put in my syllabus about academic integrity and copyright policy?

-Each Fulton schools of engineering syllabus should have the following introductory statement:
+Each Fulton schools of engineering syllabus should have the following statements:

 Other questions: contact Chuck Barbee, Academic Integrity Officer at email@example.com or 480-965-9344.